Canadian Journal of Native Education, Volume 27, Number 1, 2003

 Dr. Rhonda L. Paulsen

 It is important, particularly when people are maneuvering their way through life and dealing with labels and definitions of literacy and being literate, to see the holistic vision of ways of knowing and becoming in the lifelong process of learning.
-For example, when teachings are passed from the Elders to the younger generations, literacy is brought back into the everyday lives of contemporary Native peoples and is infused into the lifelong process of affirming Aboriginality.
+For example, when teachings are passed from the Elders to the younger generations, literacy is brought back into the everyday lives of contemporary Indigenous peoples and is infused into the lifelong process of affirming Indigeneity.
 Literacy, then, is rooted in intergenerational teachings and is active in everyday living; it is a living language.